mileschandler/Super-Forge/README.md

 ## 💡 About

 Super Forge utilizies [Vite.js](https://vitejs.dev/) a next generation frontend tool that utilizes hot module reloading to super charge your development experience.
-It has a custom script to enable a multi developer experience.
+It has some built in patterns like type sharing and uses Vitest to provide hot reload unit testing already established.

 ## 🔧 Setup